dhruvgairola/dhruvgairola.github.io/_posts/blog/2021-11-23-Team-Topologies.md

 ---
 layout: post
-title: Team Topologies WIP
+title: Team Topologies
 type: blog
 ---

 * Conways Law - Orgs will produce system designs that are copies of the communication structures of those orgs.
 * Org design is about designing for collaborative tech for the voice of the customer.

 ## Part 1 - Teams as the means of delivery
 ### The problem with org charts